-I am currently a DPhil (PhD) student at the University of Oxford in the School of Geography and the Environment and Smith School of Enterprise and the Environment, where I research conservation land purchase by individuals and families.
+I recently completed a DPhil (PhD) at the University of Oxford in the School of Geography and the Environment and Smith School of Enterprise and the Environment, where I studied conservation land purchase by individuals and families.
 My work aims to understand 1) factors that influence decision making about land purchase, such as motivations, values, and social context, 2) the experiences and perspectives of conservation landowners, and 3) the scale and characteristics of private conservation land ownership.

 Gooden, J., & Grenyer, R. (2018).
 The psychological appeal of owning private land for conservation.
 Conservation Biology. doi:10.1111/cobi.1321.